Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Discussion

-\textbf{The closeness of $\mu_I$ and $\mu_{\mathcal{G}}$}: In our implementation, $\mu_I$ and $\mu_{\mathcal{G}}$ values track very closely in many results.
+\textbf{Closeness of $\mu_I$ and $\mu_{\mathcal{G}}$}: In our implementation, $\mu_I$ and $\mu_{\mathcal{G}}$ values track very closely.
 This is because an average over individuals weights each individual equally, while an average over groups weights individuals in smaller groups more heavily.
-Given our assumption that groups are roughly equal in size, $\mu_{I}$ and $\mu_{G}$ are algebraically quite close; if group sizes were exactly the same, $\mu_{I}$ and $\mu_{G}$ would be identical.
-Purposefully varying group sizes could dramatically change the two measures; we leave this as a topic for future exploration.
+Given our assumption that group sizes are roughly equal, $\mu_{I}$ and $\mu_{G}$ are algebraically quite close; if group sizes were identical, $\mu_{I}$ and $\mu_{G}$ would be as well.
+Using different distribution of group sizes can lead to different outcomes.
+We show an example in \Cref{sec:group_distributions} where in highly skewed cases, a small group getting the best price can receive a far more disproportionate benefit.
+Future work can look at different and more realistic distributions of pricing buckets.

+\textbf{Interaction between the exchange system and market}: In this work, we assume that the exchange system and market are independent; in particular, that the market's pricing algorithm does not respond to consumer trading.
+We believe this is a reasonable assumption; if a very small group of individuals is participating in this system, the consumers' behavior may go unnoticed.
+We simulate this a single-shot game, with no opportunity for the seller to respond.
+We recognize that if the behavior is detected, the pricing system could react, possibly raising prices overall and resulting in all users losing access to cheaper pricing \cite{kosmopoulou2016customer}.

+If we allow for a repeated game, there are several ways a marketplace might respond: 1) increasing technical barriers for the consumer that block trades, 2) increasing personalization, 3) decreasing personalization but increasing prices overall.
+While we cannot predict which of these might occur, the modeling of our system is robust to all of these changes–increased technical barriers can be modeled as additional disutility to each consumer from participating in each transaction; increased personalization would actually increase the fairness of outcomes; decreased personalization, while decreasing fairness, can be easily modeled with a change to pricing algorithm $\mathcal{A}$.

-\textbf{Collusion of system and market}: We assumed that the system is fairness-minded and independent from the market.
-However, when two entities are profit-seeking, it is possible that owners of the system could forgo fairness in exchange for higher revenue.
-If the system and market collude, the market could produce prices that when passed through the colluding exchange system $\mathcal{S}$, result in worse outcomes for consumers, but higher revenue for the system and market.
-Considering our finding that higher dispersion can increase revenue and welfare, existence of such a strategy is very possible.
+Another issue that may arise between the system and market is that owners of the exchange system could forgo fairness and accountability in exchange for higher revenue.
+If the system and market collude, the market could produce prices that, when passed through the colluding exchange system $\mathcal{S}$, result in worse outcomes for consumers, but higher revenue for the system and market.
+Considering our finding that higher dispersion can increase revenue and decrease net cost to consumers, existence of such a strategy is possible.
 Thus, the assumption that the system is independent from the market and has different goals is key.